-The McGreevey mss., ca. 1942-19 , consist of the correspondence and writings of John McGreevey, 1922- .
+The McGreevey mss., ca. 1942–1972, consist of the correspondence and writings of John William McGreevey, 1922‑2010.
 McGreevey began writing plays and radio scripts while a student in English/Theatre at Indiana University, 1938‑1942.
-Moving to Arizona shortly after his marriage in 1944, McGreevey worked as a writer and announcer for radio station KTAR in Phoenix, as well as creator, writer, and director of Arizona Adventure, a southwestern regional network radio show from 1948-1952.
-Meanwhile, he also had several short stories published in magazines and produced radio scripts for such network shows as Armstrong's Theatre of Today, Cavalcade of America, Dr. Christian, and Suspense.
+Moving to Arizona shortly after his marriage in 1944, McGreevey worked as a writer and announcer for radio station KTAR in Phoenix, as well as creator, writer, and director of Arizona Adventure, a southwestern regional network radio show from 1948‑1954.
+He also had several short stories published in magazines and produced radio scripts for such network shows as Armstrong's Theatre of Today, Calvalcade of America, Dr. Christian, and Suspense.

-During the early 1950's McGreevey began concentrating on live television, writing dramas for Armstrong Circle Theatre, Lux Video Theatre, Westinghouse Studio One, and Climax.
+During the early 1950's McGreevey began concentrating on live television, writing dramas for Armstrong Circle Theatre, Lux Video Theatre, Westinghouse Studio One, and Climax!
 He produced more scripts for the latter series than any other writer.
 In 1955 he made the transition to film television and moved to Southern California.
 Since then he has written several hundred scripts for a wide variety of television series, as well as movie scripts and adaptations for the stage.
-His most prominent television credits include co–creator and head writer for Black Saddle, 1958–1961; co–creator and Emmy nominee for The farmer's daughter, 1961–1964; over 50 scripts for My three sons, 1960–1967; and more than 30 stories for Family affair, 1966–1970.
-Other shows include Adventures in Paradise, Bat Masterson, The Flying Nun, General Electric Theatre, Gidget, Grindl, Hazel, Ironside, Laredo, Mayberry R.F.D., Movie of the week, The Name of the Game, Owen Marshall, To Rome, with Love, Trackdown, Virginia City Editor, Wagon Train, and Zane Grey Theatre.
-Currently (since 1972) he is the most frequently produced writer for The Waltons.
+His most prominent television credits include co–creator and head writer for Black Saddle, 1958–1961; co–creator and Emmy nominee for The Farmer's Daughter, 1961–1964; over 50 scripts for My Three Sons, 1960–1967; and more than 30 stories for Family Affair, 1966–1970.
+Other shows to his credit include Adventures in Paradise, Bat Masterson, The Flying Nun, General Electric Theater, Gidget, Grindl, Hazel, Ironside, Laredo, Mayberry R.F.D., Movie of the week, The Name of the game, Owen Marshall, To Rome, with Love, Trackdown, Virginia City Editor, Wagon Train, and Zane Grey Theatre.